SansDeus/GreekTexts/README.md

 Contains sanitized versions of the text in smaller pieces.
 Like chapters from a book or slightly smaller.

 ## Missing
-Some of the data couldn't be retrieved, it was too scattered, or it was repeatedly downloaded into multiple places.
-It will be fixed shortly and this section will be removed.
+Some of the data couldn't be retrieved or it wasn't sorted properly.
+For instance several directories contain the same files repeatedly.
+It will be fixed shortly, then this section will be removed.
 ```
 Andocides
 Antiphon